Whenever I board a taxi I end up observing taxi drivers and cars. Do you?

-In developing nations, the taxi market is growing and every automobile company is in the race to attract cab buyers.
+The taxi market is growing in developing nations, and every automobile company is in the race to attract cab buyers.
 Thanks to taxi aggregators and economic growth.

-According to the drivers, all automobile companies generally play around space, low cost of ownership, mileage, service network, etc. Automobile companies claim that their car is perfect for taxi purposes.
+According to the drivers, all automobile companies generally play around with space, low cost of ownership, mileage, service network, etc. Automobile companies claim that their car is perfect for taxi purposes.
 To make it look like a taxi, sometimes they reduced the features and opened for the taxi market, considering buys are generally price-conscious.
 The black bumper is a great example here.

-The reality was in developing nations when a car model failed to attract personal buyers; then they opened for the taxi market.
-In India, examples are Indica, Logan/Verito, Etios, etc. There are a few exceptions here.
+The reality was in developing nations, when a car model failed to attract personal buyers; then they opened the taxi market.
+Examples in India are Indica, Logan/Verito, Etios, etc. There are a few exceptions here.